March 1, 2024

 - and going to the Variables tab.

-#9.
+#10.
 Keep an eye on the Errors tab

-#10.
+#11.
 Check what values were sent to a 3rd party tool by clicking on a tag

 Choose an event in the Preview and Debug mode’s event stream and click the tag that fired on that event.

 If needed, expand the table to see what configuration was of that particular tag and what data was sent to a 3rd party tool (like Google Analytics).
+By default, you might just see the variable names.

-#11.
+#12.
 The Summary shows how many times each tag was fired

 This is useful if you planned a particular tag to fire only once but, in fact, it was triggered several times by multiple triggers.

-#12.
+#13.
 View trigger conditions by clicking on a tag

 If you want to find out why a particular tag did or did not fire, choose an event in the Preview and Debug console’s event stream and click the tag that has fired (or not).

-#13.
+#14.
 Preview and Debug mode does not show everything related to firing conditions

 There is a chance that such a situation has already happened to you once (or will happen in the future).
 A tag has fired even though conditions in your triggers were not met.
-Or the opposite, all conditions were met but the tag did not fire.
+Or the opposite, all conditions were met, but the tag did not fire.
 Why do such things happen?

-As for November 2018 (and many years before), not everything (related to tag firing conditions) is displayed in the Preview and Debug mode.
+Not everything (related to tag firing conditions) is displayed in the Preview and Debug mode.
 I’m talking about Tag Sequencing and Tag Firing Options.

-Anyway, as a result, you might start thinking that your tags are firing even when they shouldn’t but that’s not true.
+Anyway, as a result, you might start thinking that your tags are firing even when they shouldn’t, but that’s not true.
 It’s just that the Preview console does not display the Tag Sequencing (that’s a feature request right here).

-Every time a page loads, at least 3 Data Layer events are visible in the Preview and Debug mode:
+Every time a page loads, at least 5 Data Layer events are visible in the Preview and Debug mode:

-- Page view (gtm.js)
+- Container Loaded (gtm.js)

 - DOM Ready (gtm.dom)